firecracker-microvm/firecracker/docs/dev-machine-setup.md

     ```console
     $ grep -cw vmx /proc/cpuinfo
     1
+    $ apt-get update
+    $ apt-get install acl
     $ sudo setfacl -m u:${USER}:rw /dev/kvm
     $ [ -r /dev/kvm ] && [ -w /dev/kvm ] && echo "OK" || echo "FAIL"
     OK
     ```

+Depending on your machine you will get a different number, but anything except 0 means `KVM` is enabled.

 Now you can continue with the Firecracker [Getting Started](getting-started.md) instructions to install and configure Firecracker in the new VM.